 Aesthetician Salary Information

 Aestheticians may be paid hourly or receive an annual salary.
 The BLS states that aestheticians working in the fashion and beauty industries also receive tips from their clients, commissions for selling products or both.
-Skincare specialists, including aestheticians, earned an average annual salary of $31,720 in 2012, according to the BLS.
+Skincare specialists, including aestheticians, earned a mean annual salary of $35,300 in 2015, according to the BLS.